BossoneMedia.com

 A Problem from Hell: America and the Age of Genocide by Samantha Power

 Power starts the book with the tale of a young Armenian man escaping genocide from the Ottomans.
 She explains the story of the genocide, how it was reported, and then duly forgotten.
 She tackles the important issue of why as human beings we can continue to allow genocide to occur.
 Our leaders vow "never again" yet it keeps happening.
 From the Armenian genocide to the current one in Darfur, and possibly other places that fall off the radar, entire groups of hundreds of thousands and sometimes millions are rounded up, humiliated, raped, tortured and killed.
 Every country is to blame for its apathy, but Power seeks to examine the impact of American policy.
+The book becomes a bit redundant in its narrative.
+Power herself has become quite influential in Washington, DC.
+She could be considered the leading voice for "liberal intervention," which advocates for war to end war.
+That comes with its own hellish problems disconnected from the luxury of Capital Hill.

 Cairo: The City Victorious by Max Rodenbeck